 with

-where the quantity $ M $ is the mass parameter and $ a $ is the rotation parameter. $q_{e}$ and $q_{m}$ are related to the electric and magnetic charges, respectively. $ k_{s} $ represents the intrinsic spin charge.
-The integration constants $k_{e}$ and $k_{m}$ are, respectively, the electric and magnetic intrinsic dilation charges.
+where, the quantity $ M $ represents the mass parameter, while $q_{e}$ and $q_{m}$ are related to the electric and magnetic charges, respectively. $ k_{s} $ denotes the intrinsic spin charge.
+The integration constants $k_{e}$ and $k_{m}$ represent, respectively, the electric and magnetic intrinsic dilation charges\footnote{Note that in our paper, we use the notation $k_s$, $k_e$, and $k_m$ to denote the spin charge, electric, and magnetic dilation charges, whereas in the mentioned reference, $\kappa_s$, $\kappa_{e,m}$, $\kappa_{d,m}$ were used to denote those quantities.}. $\Lambda$ refers to the cosmological constant.
+For $\Lambda <0$ ($\Lambda >0$), these solutions are interpreted as asymptotically anti-de-Sitter (de-Sitter) black holes.
 Metric (\ref{metric}) describes a Kerr-Newman Weyl-Cartan geometry connected to the electric and magnetic dilation charges related to the nonmetricity tensor, as well as by a spin charge related to the torsion tensor.
-Note that the theory producing the above solution is part of WCT with the traceless part of non-metricity being zero.
-Then, the shear charge is absent.
+Note that the theory producing the above solution is part of WCT with the traceless part of nonmetricity being zero.
+Therefore, the shear charge is absent.
 From a phenomenological perspective, such a solution can represent the asymptotic gravitational field of a rotating black hole in a Weyl-Cartan regime with scale invariance \cite{Bahamonde:2021}, whose spin charge is much smaller than the external rotation, or vice versa ($ \vert ak_{s}\vert \ll 1 $).
 In fact, this condition characterizes the decoupling limit between the orbital and the spin angular momentum of the solution.

 It is worthwhile to investigate the geometrical structure and physical properties of this solution.
 A singular solution could be interpreted as a black hole solution if two conditions are satisfied: I) The existence of a non-removable singularity.
 II) Presence of at least one event horizon covering this singularity.
 It should be noted that for regular black holes, one only has to investigate the existence of the event horizon.
 To address the first condition, we investigate the Kretschmann scalar.
 Considering the metric (\ref{metric}), the Kretschmann scalar is obtained as